tnmdevs/ussd/README.md

 | msisdn | The number making the USSD request |

 ### 2. Encoding Response
-USSD adaptor extends Laravel's response facade to generate xml response to send to SMSC.
+USSD adaptor extends Laravel's response facade to generate xml response to send to USSDC.

 To send USSD response call
 ```